nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `findAll [n/NAME…​] [p/PHONE…​] [e/EMAIL…​] [a/ADDRESS…​] [g/GENDER…​] [age/AGE…​] [c/CALLED…​] [i/INTEREST…​]`

-Finds only the contacts that match all the keywords specified in their respective fields
+Finds only the contacts that match **all** the keywords specified in their respective fields

 **Things to note:**

 * `findAll` requires at least one field.
-But it is optional to include all the fields. <br>
+But it is optional for you to include all the fields. <br>

 * If there are duplicate fields, CMM will only take the right-most field <br>
   (e.g., `findAll n/alex n/david` returns the same results as `findAny n/david`)